dineshfooty2911/Data-Security/README.md

 12. [Reflection](#reflection)

 ## Introduction
-This project aims to develop a web-based application that facilitates the management and booking of sports turfs...
+This project aims to develop a web-based application that facilitates the management and booking of sports turfs.
+The project aims to provide an intuitive platform for users to register, log in, view available turfs, book time slots, and manage their bookings.
+The project emphasizes not only functional aspects but also robust security measures to ensure the integrity of user data and system functionality.

 ## Goals
 - Develop a user-friendly web application for turf management and booking.